Agentic Execution Lab: learn Codex and Claude by building real cases.

 The result is a new way of working.

-Not just tools: the team keeps playbooks, agent instructions, verification checklists, working files, and criteria to repeat the method.
+Not just tools: the team keeps playbooks, agent instructions, verification checklists, working files, and criteria for delegating verifiable work.

 Case selection